PereiraJames/UnderbellyBlitz/README.md

 ## Installation:

-Install Game - {}
+Download the "UnderBellyBlitzBuild" file.

-Run the "CardGame.exe" file.
+Unzip and Run the "CardGame.exe" file.

 ## For LocalHosting
 You will need to open two windows of the game to play.
 Essentially playing on both sides of the game.